-Figure 1 Schedule for the follow-on satellites to the MTSAT series production is now in the design phase.
+Table 1 lists the major specifications of Himawari-8 and -9.
+JMA completed contract arrangements for the manufacture of these satellites in July 2009.
+The PDR (Preliminary Design Review) stage is now finished, and production is in the detailed design phase.
 The two units have identical specifications, and will be operated in the same geostationary orbiting position at around 140 degrees east.